Former Pennsylvania Gov. Tom Ridge Hospitalized After Stroke

 By: KDKA-TV News Staff

-WASHINGTON (KDKA) – Former Pennsylvania Gov. Tom Ridge is hospitalized after a stroke.READ MORE: 7-Year-Old Boy Injured In Hit-And-Run Crash In Lincoln-Lemington-Belmar Graduates First Grade
+WASHINGTON (KDKA) – Former Pennsylvania Gov. Tom Ridge is hospitalized after a stroke.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?

 The 75-year-old underwent a successful procedure to remove a blood clot, and he’s in critical but stable condition.

+“Our family has been overwhelmed by the generosity and kindness of all those who have reached out – from across the country and around the world – to send prayers, share encouraging words and offer assistance.
+It is comforting and means a great deal to all of us.
+Please keep your prayers coming.”

+Michele said Tom remains in critical but stable condition at the hospital.

-He served as Pennsylvania’s 43rd governor and was also the first U.S. secretary of Homeland Security.MORE NEWS: Landslide Prompts South Side Slopes Road Closure
+He served as Pennsylvania’s 43rd governor and was also the first U.S. secretary of Homeland Security.MORE NEWS: Off-Duty Glassport Officer Allegedly Driving Wrong Way Charged With DUI

 His family is requesting prayers for a full recovery.